RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ![pythagorean](/assets/pythagorean.png)

 We can think of our vector's length as c, where a and b are equal to our vectors individual components x and y.
-We can write down a function to solve for the hypotenuse (or the length of our vector).
+We can write down a function to solve for the hypotenuse (or the length of our vector, also known as the *magnitude*).

 {% highlight cpp %}
 #include <math.h> // For sqrtf function.